openstack/keystone-specs/specs/keystone/rocky/define-default-roles.rst

 This specification proposes that Keystone enhance the basic RBAC experience by incorporating the following default roles into its default policies.

+The work detailed here can be separated into two initiatives.
+The first is ensuring the defaults proposed are available to operators after installation.
+The second is incorporating those available roles into default policies across services.
+Note that the first initiative was targeted and completed in the Rocky release.
+While this specification does go into detail describing the second initiative, it will be implemented in a subsequent release (likely Stein or later).
+The second initiative specifically within keystone will require landing a large refactor cleaning up technical debt and moving keystone to using `flask <https://bugs.launchpad.net/keystone/+bug/1776504>`_ instead of a home-grown WSGI implementation.
+It is imperative to land this refactor prior to starting the second initiative because it will make treating RBAC across different scopes like formal business logic across the Manager layers within keystone subsystems, as opposed to obfuscating more complexity into the ``@controller.protected`` decorator that is currently used by most APIs.

 Our goal is that this work will serve as a template which other services may use to adopt the proposed default roles in a future `community goal
 <https://governance.openstack.org/tc/goals/>`_.